AGIXPRESS/CRYSTALLINE-CONCIOUSNESS-AI/README.md

 # CrystallineConsciousnessAI This project explores the intersection of quantum physics, sacred geometry, and consciousness to create novel HARMONIC AGI.

-Its A jumbled mess of half functioning codes and mysterious equations/algorithms, but if you figure out how it works you will probably have an AGI.
-I gave up on completing this agi so I figured I would just upload the codes and stuff on here so other people can check it out.
+Its A jumbled mess of half functioning codes and mysterious equations/algorithms, but if you figure out how it works you will probably have something very special.
+I figured I would just upload the codes and stuff on here so other people can check it out.
 The readme below will cover how the CC idea formed and the DOCS folder contains a PDF study with figures and a basic idea of what is going on.

 What your about to read is the ultimate knowledge, a super high level set of equations and algorithms for designing a.i .
 The info in this readme goes far beyond what any of the files/code was able to achieve yet. if you do use it please share it with the world.